It was a miracle.

 The brain scrambles to find words for the heart.

-Click here to read Life or Death, 2.
+Click here for Life or Death, Part 2.
+The last time I saw Mike.

 Dear Readers, I’m trying to focus on quality over quantity, so I publish a new post every ten days or so.
 If you’re in, all you have to do to subscribe is click- FOLLOW BLOG BY EMAIL on the right-hand column of this page and make sure to send back the confirm-email you’ll receive (check your JUNK box, in case).